openrndr/openrndr-guide/docs/Topic_Filters.md

 # Filters and Post-processing

-Since OPENRNDR has extensive support for rendering to off-screen buffers it is easy to apply effecs and filters to the off-screen buffers.
+Since OPENRNDR has extensive support for rendering to off-screen buffers it is easy to apply effects and filters to the off-screen buffers.

 The formula for applying filters is roughly